denizdogan/weighted-shuffle/README.md

 ## Usage

-The package exports just one function, `shuffle`.
-It takes either an object where each enumerable property is a value and its corresponding key is the weight, _or_ an array of arrays where the first inner element is the value and the second element is the weight.
+The package exports just one function.
+It takes either an object where each enumerable property is a value and its corresponding key is the weight, _or_ an array of arrays where the first element is the value and the second element is the weight.

 ### Examples